Explore

 Set key milestones and assign deadlines to each one to create a clear timeline.
 This ensures that everyone involved understands the project’s progress and can plan their tasks accordingly.

 Set a final deadline for the project completion.
 Include buffer time for revisions and unexpected delays to avoid last-minute rushes.
-Clearly documenting the budget and timeline at the end of your website brief helps maintain transparency and accountability throughout the project.
+Clearly documenting the budget and timeframe at the end of your website brief helps maintain transparency and accountability throughout the project.

-Download a free website design brief, fill it out, and share it with any contractor
+Download a free website design brief, fill it out, and share it with any contractor.

 Summing up

 ➡️ If you need a new website or have a concept for a web application — we’d be happy to discuss a web design brief for it with you.
-Tell us about your idea in the form below.
+Tell us about your idea <a class="blog-modal_opener">in the form</a>.
 Purrweb has over 10 years of experience in MVP development.
 Our design agency knows how to make a trendy and friendly interface.